wearerequired/wp-team-list/README.md

 * `wp_team_list_template` - Change the team list template.
  Note: You can also put a `rplus-wp-team-list.php` file in your theme folder.
 * `wp_team_list_avatar_size` - Filter the default avatar size.
+* `wp_team_list_default_classes` - Filter default CSS classes.

 ## Screenshots ##

 1. This is how your team list can look like with some additional CSS.
 2. The plugin only provides limited styling.
 It's up to you to adjust it.
+3. The block in the block editor with its settings.
-3. The configuration options of the built-in widget.
+4. The configuration options of the built-in widget.

 ## Changelog ##